International Beacon Project: Frequencies and transmission schedule

 All beacon transmissions are coordinated using GPS time.
-As such, at a given frequency, all 18 beacons are transmitted once every three minutes.
+As such, at a given frequency, all 18 beacons transmit in succession once every 3 minutes.

 Hardware

-As of today, beacons are transmitted using commercial HF transceivers (Kenwood TS-50 or Icom IC-7200) keyed and coordinated by a purpose built Beacon Controller unit.
+Beacons transmit using commercial HF transceivers (Kenwood TS-50 or Icom IC-7200) keyed and coordinated by a purpose-built, hardware beacon controller.

 Beacons

-IBP operates the following beacons as of March 2017.
+The International Beacon Project operates the following beacons as of January 2024.